 Now I have all the individual terms and I can calculate the final call and put option price.

 Black-Scholes Call Option Price in Excel

-I combine the 4 terms in the call formula to get call option price in cell U44:
+I combine the four terms in the call formula to get call option price in cell U44:

 Black-Scholes Put Option Price in Excel

-I combine the 4 terms in the put formula to get put option price in cell U44:
+I combine the four terms in the put formula to get put option price in cell U44:

 Black-Scholes Greeks Excel Formulas

-Here you can continue to the second part, which explains the formulas for delta, gamma, theta, vega, and rho in Excel:
+Here you can continue to the second part of this tutorial, which explains Excel calculation of the Greeks: delta, gamma, theta, vega, and rho: